 1. Make the Dough

-Mix warm water and yeast in a large bowl.
-Let stand 5–10 minutes until foamy.
-Add flour, olive oil, salt, and sugar.
-Mix until a soft dough forms, then knead 5–7 minutes until smooth and elastic.
+Mix the warm water and yeast in a large bowl and let stand about 5–10 minutes until the mixture becomes foamy.
+Add the flour, olive oil, salt, and sugar, then stir until a soft dough forms.
+Knead the dough for about 5–7 minutes until it becomes smooth and elastic.

 2. Let It Rise

-Place dough in a lightly oiled bowl, cover, and let rise 45–60 minutes until doubled.
+Place dough in a lightly oiled bowl, cover, and let rise about 45–60 minutes, or until the dough has doubled in size.

 3. Prepare the Sauce